 I built a Buchla 216 Touch Controlled Voltage Source module for someone else.
 They sent me a complete kit of parts and I assembled and tested the module.
-Many of the components are sourced through Mouser but specialized parts, panel, and knobs have specific sourcing and I do not know the details.
+Many of the components are sourced through Mouser but specialized parts, panel, and knobs have specific sourcing requirements.

 I made reference designators from the PCB images.
 The components cover the silk screen legends once populated which makes it hard to debug if anything is wrong.